georgeshanti/XSe/README.md

         - Sets a header key-value pair for the response

     Arguments
-        - key: string specifying the header key/name
+        - key: string specifying the header name
         - value: string specifying the header value

     Return